austintoddj/texastwisters/src/data/programs/camp.md

 ---
 name: Camps
-dropdownDescription: Available during school breaks and summer vacation.
+dropdownDescription: Available during school breaks and select holidays.
 featured: false
 hero:
   headline: Texas Twisters Camps
-  text: Camps are seasonal, and offered during school breaks.
-Your children will enjoy gymnastics training, group games, and plenty of supervised open gym time.
+  text: Our gymnastics camps are the perfect way for your children to stay active and have fun during school breaks.
+They'll learn new skills, make new friends, and enjoy new games!
   action:
     label: View camps
     href: '#'